 - Spaced Out has Guy, who turns up in pretty much every job on the space station besides its custodian, school teacher and supply shuttle pilot.
 His official job description is being the station's "Everything" (it's occasionally implied that he is actually a robot).
 Especially curious, considering that the station is the size of a large town and has fully stocked amenities (all run by Guy) despite their being a total of eight other residents.

 - The recurring red mustache guy from Courage the Cowardly Dog holds many different jobs depending on the episode.
-Many of his jobs include working as a Nowhere police officer, an archaeologist, a captain, a pilot, a New York police officer, a ranger, a general, a pirate, and a mayor.
+Many of his jobs include working as a Nowhere police officer, an archaeologist, a captain, a pilot, a New York police officer, a ranger, a soda vending machine, a general, a pirate, and a mayor.

 - Yosemite Sam of Looney Tunes fame.
 Starting out as a Western outlaw, he has since been a pirate, a prison guard, a Hessian, a claimjumper, a Medieval knight, a sheik, a politician, a Roman centurion, a Confederate officer, and many more.